Avengers Campus: Hong Kong Disneyland

 The version at Hong Kong Disneyland was announced in 2016, as part of the park's expansion plan.
-It will take over part of Tomorrowland and will be themed as the Stark Expo based in Hong Kong, where guests are asked to join the Super Heroes in their battles.
-This version entered phase 2 in 2019, which includes Ant-Man and The Wasp: Nano Battle! in the Science and Technology Pavilion of Stark Expo, along with a new retail facility and themed food.
-This new attraction joined the Iron Man Experience, which opened in 2017 and took up the area where the former Buzz Lightyear Astro Blasters attraction used to be.
-On top of this, there will be new attractions and other forms of entertainment added to the land up until the year 2023, when a brand new Avengers themed ride will open, taking over the area previously occupied by Autopia.
+It will take over part of Tomorrowland and will be rethemed as the Marvel theme Stark Expo based in Hong Kong.
+This version entered phase 2 in 2019, which includes Ant-Man and The Wasp: Nano Battle! in the Science and Technology Pavilion of Stark Expo, which was originally set to taking over the area previously occupied by Buzz Lightyear Astro Blasters.
+Along with a new retail facility and themed food.
+On top of this, there will be new attractions and live entertainment added to the land up until 2027, when a brand new Avengers themed ride will open, which was originally set to taking over the area previously occupied by Autopia.